It’s the age-old breakfast compliment competition. It’s a juice joust that extends far beyond just the breakfast table too.

 Everyone has their favorite.
 Orange juice or apple juice?
 Which is best?

-Apples do have a wider variety of flavors between the varieties, but oranges do seem to have a higher micronutrient content.
+Apple juice has a wider variety of flavors between the varieties, but orange juice does seem to have a higher micronutrient content.
 They are both high in antioxidants as well as sugar content, but that’s why they’re so tasty.

 While you might have your preference, there’s more to these humble fruits than just their flavor.